-- 1. Ensure that the needed Active Directory or LDAP directory is added to the BigFix environment. - Create a role to accept your new group by selecting Tools > Create Role or right click in the work area and then select Create Role.
+- 1. Ensure that the needed Active Directory or LDAP directory or Microsoft Entra directory is added to the BigFix environment. - 2.
+Create a role to accept your new group by selecting Tools > Create Role or right click in the work area and then select Create Role.

 Create Role

-Please enter the name of the role:
+Please enter the name o f the role:

 Finance Group

-2 b
+÷ζ.

 ОК Cancel